Cash-Out Refinance: Rates And Guide For Homeowners

 Similar to when you buy a home, you must submit to underwriting and appraisal processes before your lender approves your refinance.
 Even after you close, the Truth in Lending Act requires your lender to offer you 3 days to cancel the loan if you have a change of heart, and you won’t get your cash until 3 – 5 days after closing.
 If you need money immediately, a cash-out refinance may not be the right solution.

 When you get a cash-out refinance, you pay off your original mortgage and replace it with a new loan.
 This means your new loan may take longer to pay off, your monthly payments may be different or your interest rate may change.
 Be sure to look at the Closing Disclosure from your lender and analyze your new loan terms.

 Cash-out refinances are contingent upon an appraisal by an independent third party.
 Appraisals can take time, so factor this into your refinancing timeline.

-Whether you want to pay down debt or renovate your kitchen, a cash-out refinance can be a powerful tool and can give you the money you need to move towards your goals.
+Whether you want to pay down debt or renovate your kitchen, a cash-out refinance can be a powerful tool and can give you the money you need to move toward your goals.
 If you’re not sure if a refinance is right for you, speak with a financial advisor, use our online refinance calculator or speak with a Home Loan Expert for help.
-If you’re ready to get started, Rocket Mortgage® by Quicken Loans® can help you explore your options!
+If you’re ready to get started, Rocket Mortgage® can help you explore your options!